julienetie/wavefront_v3/documentation.md

 **
 ### Life Cycle

 Wavefront and the Wave Architecture elimintes the need for complex abstractions and pre-made hooks as there is no middle step protecting you from the "scary" DOM.
-Life-cycle hooks are useful in Virtual-DOM based libraries because of their frame-to-frame usage.
+Life-cycle hooks are useful in Virtual-DOM based libraries because of their limited frame-to-frame based component rendering.

-Since wavefront is not a layer between modifying the DOM directly and since the native DOM is asyncronous you can choose to:
+Since the native DOM is asyncronous you can choose to:
 - Treat typical Virtual-DOM hooks as any ordinary state change
 - Create your own hooks specific to your application's general requirements
 - Disregard hooks as there is no reverse nested component execution when nesting a markupString